MoonCheung/react-demo/README.md

 # React-Demo

-> This project is used as an example for reference
+> This project serves as a reference for demonstration

 ## build step